jefflung/Building_Agentic_AI_APP_Capstone/readme.md

 ## 👤 Author

-Student Project — Building Agentic AI App course by Codecademy Nov 2025 - Mar 2026 (Company context anonymised)
+Hello, my name is Jeff Lung.
+This is a student Project for the Building Agentic AI Applications for Beginners course by Codecademy (Nov 2025 - Mar 2026).

 ---